> Skip to content

 The Farm Table

 The first book from TV chef and farmer, Julius Roberts.
-Offering simple, rustic seasonal recipes and stories from his Dorset small-holding, The Farm Table will appeal to buyers of Nigel Slater's The Kitchen Dairies, The Naked Chef and Jamie at Home, and Hugh Fearnley Whittingstall's River Cottage Cookbook
+Offering simple, rustic seasonal recipes and stories from his Dorset small-holding, The Farm Table will appeal to buyers of Nigel Slater's The Kitchen Diaries, The Naked Chef and Jamie at Home, and Hugh Fearnley Whittingstall's River Cottage Cookbook

 Read more